nerolation/Ethereum-ticket-system/blogpost.md

 Even if users start purchasing tickets from many different builders/searchers, we're still talking about relatively modest amounts of money.
 In fact, having tickets redeemable at the 4 largest builders (as of June '23: beaver, 0x69, flashbots and rsync) would give a probability of being included in the next block of >70%.

 At this point, some might ask, "*Aren't you just suggesting to legitimize private order flows?*", and the answer is "*Yes, but with some some caveats*".
-It's not the same as the typical private order flows (POF) known in the MEV context that are private deals between users (wallet apps) and searchers to maximize profits thorugh exclusive access to MEV.
-It is more of a private POF that can do the job of giving a jump start to unfunded EOS.
+It's important to note that this is not equivalent to the typical private order flows (POF) often found in the MEV context.
+These POFs usually involve private agreements between users (typically through wallet apps) and searchers with the intention of maximizing profits through exclusive access to MEV, which can threaten decentralization.
+The ticketing system, on the other hand, focuses on enhancing privacy for transaction that cannot be meaningfully front- or back runned.

+**It is more of a private POF that can do the job of giving a jump start to unfunded EOS.**<br/>
 Of course, the concept can be expanded from there.

 #### Builder vs. Proposer
 The builder's block is only accepted and appended to the chain if the corresponding proposer selects it.